qxmips/airflow-k8s-poc/README.md

 ## Deploying new DAGs

 You can use git-sync sidecar  container to sync a repo with DAGs to airflow.
-This is recommended way.Using this method complies with gitops approach.
+This is the  recommended way.Using this method complies with gitops approach.
 If you got  multiple repos you can create a repository that consists of submodules, for more refer https://github.com/airflow-helm/charts/issues/434

-Other option would be to use peristant volume  either existing or created by the chart. that method is lesss prefered bacause it adds aditional efforts to deliver DAGs inside the PV.
+Other option would be to use peristant volume  either existing or created by the chart. that method is less prefered bacause it adds aditional efforts to deliver DAGs inside the PV.

 ## Persisting logs